-Finally, when preparing disclosure responsive to the SEC's Exchange Act reporting requirements, companies should be mindful of Rule 12b-20, which requires inclusion of any information beyond what is expressly required "as may be necessary to make the required statements, in the light of the circumstances under which they are made, not misleading."
-The SEC has brought enforcement actions for violating Rule 12b-20 even in the context of Form 6-K filings, where there are no express disclosure requirements.16 a material nonordinary course agreement; (iii) the creation of a material direct financial obligation or a material contingent off-balance sheet obligation; (iv) the occurrence of a triggering event that accelerates or increases a material direct financial obligation or a material off-balance sheet obligation; (v) the incurrence of material costs associated with exit or disposal activities; (vi) the occurrence of a material impairment; (vii) the receipt of a notice of delisting or failure to satisfy a continued listing rule or standard or a transfer of listing; (viii) the conclusion or notice that securityholders may not rely on the company's previously issued financial statements or a related audit report or interim review as a result of error; (ix) the departure of directors and officers; (x) the election of directors or appointment of officers; (xi) the amendment of the charter or bylaws; (xii) the changing of the fiscal year; (xiii) the unregistered sale of equity securities; and (xiv) the material modification of securityholder rights.
+See Form 8-K. In 2004, the SEC expanded the disclosure requirements of Form 8-K to require disclosure of certain additional material events on Form 8-K within four business days of the event's occurrence.
+The expanded items include: (i) the entry into a material nonordinary course agreement; (ii) the termination of a material nonordinary course agreement; (iii) the creation of a material direct financial obligation or a material contingent off-balance sheet obligation; (v) the occurrence of a triggering event that accelerates or increases a material direct financial obligation or a material off-balance sheet obligation; (v) the incurrence of material costs associated with exit or disposal activities; (vi) the occurrence of a material impairment; (vii) the receipt of a notice of delisting or failure to satisfy a continued listing rule or standard or a transfer of listing; (viii) the conclusion or notice that securityholders may not rely on the company's previously issued financial statements or a related audit report or interim review as a result of error; (ix) the departure of directors and officers; (x) the election of directors or appointment of officers; (xi) the amendment of the charter or bylaws; (xii) the changing of the fiscal year; (xiii) the unregistered sale of equity securities; and (xiv) the material modification of securityholder rights.
 See SEC Release Nos.
 33-8400, 34-49424 (Mar.
 16, 2004).
-More recently, Form 8-K has been amended to also require the disclosure of the following events within four business days of their occurrence: (i) the receipt of a notice or order related to mine safety; (ii) the results of votes on matters submitted to securityholders; and (iii) the determination of the deadline for submission of shareholder director nominees.
+More recently, Form 8-K has been amended to also require the disclosure of the following events within four business days of their occurrence: (i) the receipt of a notice or order related to mine safety; (ii) the results of votes on matters submitted to securityholders; and (iii) the determination of their occurrence: (i) the receipt of a notice or order related to mine safety; (ii) the results of votes on matters submitted to securityholders; and (iii) the determination of the deadline for submission of shareholder director nominees.
 See SEC Release Nos.
-33-9089, 34-61175 (Dec.
-16, 2009); 33-9089A, 34-61175A (Feb.
-3. 2010); 33-9136, 34-62764 (Aug.
-25, 2010); 33-9178, 34-63768 (Jan.
-25, 2011); and 33-9286, 34-66019 (Dec.
-21, 2011).
+33-9089, 34-6175 (Dec.
+16, 2009); 33-9089A, 34-6175A (F and made public by such exchange or (iii) is distributed to the issuer's securityholders.
+15